cleeus/obstack/README.md

 Modern allocators have several optimization techniques for efficient allocation of small objects.

-Memory overhead usage can be reduce with using pool allocators.
+Memory overhead usage can be reduced by using pool allocators.
-These are allocators which basically allocate densly packed arrays of objects of the same size and can mark them as free with an overlayed free list.
+These are allocators which basically allocate densely packed arrays of objects of the same size and can mark them as free with an overlayed free list.
 The disadvantage of pool allocators is, that they can only serve objects of the same size.